A Graphical Framework for Testing Hierarchically Structured Hypothesis Families: Conclusions

 \section{Conclusions}

-In this paper, we developed a new family-based graphical approach for testing hierarchically ordered families of hypotheses.
-Theoretically we proved that the proposed graphical approach strongly controls the FWER at a pre-specified level.
-By using the proposed approach, we can easily develop and visualize various gatekeeping strategies.
-Specifically, when each layer has only one family, the proposed approach reduces to Dmitrienko et al. (2008)'s general multistage gatekeeping strategies.
+We introduce a family-based graphical framework for testing hierarchically ordered families of hypotheses.
+The proposed approach provides strong control of the familywise error rate (FWER) at a pre-specified level, while offering a transparent and systematic way to construct and visualize a broad class of gatekeeping strategies.
+As a special case, when each layer contains a single family, the framework recovers the general multistage gatekeeping procedures of \citet{dmitrienko2008general}.

-Though case studies and a real clinical trial example, we showed that the proposed approach is simpler and more efficient as compared to Bretz et al. (2009)'s hypothesis-based graphical approach when dealing with the problem of testing multiple hierarchically ordered families.
-In addition, due to its family-based graphical visualization, our proposed approach will be easier to communicate to the non-statisticians than the original hypothesis-based graphical approach when dealing with increasingly complex hierarchical relationships among families of hypotheses.
+The primary contribution of this work lies in providing a unifying family-based graphical framework that enables transparent construction and interpretation of hierarchical testing strategies, rather than introducing a fundamentally new testing algorithm.

+Through illustrative examples, simulation studies, and a real clinical trial application, we demonstrate that the proposed framework is often simpler and more interpretable than hypothesis-level graphical approaches (e.g., \citet{bretz2009graphical}) in settings involving multiple hierarchically ordered families.
+The simulation results indicate that the proposed procedure achieves performance comparable to hypothesis-level graphical procedures, while remaining competitive with the superchain procedure.
+These findings suggest that any potential conservativeness due to family-level aggregation is scenario-dependent and remains limited in practice.

+By operating at the family level, the framework aligns naturally with clinical objective structures (such as primary and key secondary endpoints), leading to clearer visualization and improved communication of complex testing strategies, particularly for non-statistical stakeholders.
+Overall, the proposed framework provides a practical balance between statistical rigor and interpretability, making it well suited for complex hierarchical testing problems in modern clinical trials.

+Conceptually, the proposed framework is related to the superchain procedures of \citet{kordzakhia2013superchain}, which allow iterative re-testing and flexible propagation of significance levels.
+In contrast, our approach adopts a sequential multi-layer design with fixed transition coefficients and no iterative updating.
+This restriction yields a more transparent and regulator-friendly procedure, while maintaining rigorous error control and avoiding the additional complexity of more general recycling schemes.

+Like any methodological framework, the proposed approach has certain limitations.
+In studies with many layers or a large number of families, the construction and specification of family-level graphs may become cumbersome.
+In addition, practical implementation in large-scale trials may require careful coordination between design-level specification and software implementation.

+Another limitation is that the proposed framework relies on the availability of an error-rate function, or a valid upper bound, for the local multiple testing procedure within each family.
+These local error-rate-function bounds are essential for determining how significance levels can be redistributed across families while maintaining global error control.
+Consequently, the approach is most naturally applicable when the within-family procedures admit explicit or easily computable bounds, such as Bonferroni or truncated Holm procedures.
+When such bounds are not available, implementation may be more challenging, and hypothesis-based graphical approaches may offer greater flexibility in such settings.